-- In all, 42 per cent saw no challenges in implementing skills development programmes. - In total, 15 per cent mention cost factors as an impediment.
+- Forty-two per cent saw no challenges in implementing skills development programmes. - Fifteen per cent mention cost factors as an impediment.
 These costs are related to training staff, who would then leave the firm or become too expensive to retain; too small to do training (time) and to bear the administrative burdens. - With industry manuals not available, firms are not sure which courses to enrol staff on.
-It was also pointed out that some of the unit standards are not applicable to the industry (11 per cent). - The third problem was mentioned by 9 per cent of the firms, who felt that bad communication with the SETA made it difficult to know which areas to target for skills development. - In all, 7 per cent reported that in some cases, trainees are not interested in being trained. - In total, 6 per cent mentioned problems of company culture, impact of HIV/AIDS, lack of management support, organisational demands and cultural issues as problems.
+It was also pointed out that some of the unit standards are not applicable to the industry (11%). - The third problem was mentioned by 9 per cent of the firms, who felt that bad communication with the SETA made it difficult to know which areas to target for skills development.

+- Seven per cent reported that in some cases, trainees are not interested in being trained. - Six per cent mentioned problems of company culture, impact of HIV/AIDS, lack of management support, organizational demands and cultural issues as problems.